 “It’s important to understand that decisions made at the state Capitol can have serious impacts on our students,” Stenvik said.
 “I was shocked and frustrated to learn that the lawmakers’ attempt to help schools by eliminating the Educational Benefits paperwork would actually cause our school district to lose funding. [$3.7 million] is a huge amount for us.
 Over the last several years, we have had to make difficult financial decisions in order to maintain a balanced budget.
 We have been careful stewards of our public school dollars and have been doing a nice job recovering from the pandemic-era losses.
 I am hopeful that the Minnesota legislators have a clear understanding of the issue at hand and will do the right thing to support our students.”

-These cuts pose a huge challenge to our district and would change the day-to-day operations of every CHPS building.
-The threat has been laid out and if these cuts do happen, CHPS and similar districts will have a hard time coming back from them.
+These potential cuts pose a huge challenge to our district and would change the day-to-day operations of every CHPS building.
+If these cuts happen, CHPS and similar districts will have a hard time coming back from them.
 In the meantime, educators and administrators alike will work together to fight for what’s right.
 So if you see a teacher with a sign outside or a photo of a district leader at the Capitol in St. Paul, thank them, and consider writing to your state and federal representatives to let them know where you stand on the issue as their constituent.
 Because there’s hope, and then there’s action—and the latter is always more noticed as schools traverse a very challenging path ahead.